SharePoint/sp-dev-docs/docs/schema/list-element-list.md

 <tr class="even">
 <td align="left"><p>**Url**</p></td>
 <td align="left"><p>Optional **Text**.</p>
-<p>Specifies the path to the root of the directory that contains the ASPX files to which the list definition applies, relative to the root URL of the Web site.</p></td>
+<p>Specifies the path to the root of the directory that contains the ASPX files to which the list definition applies, relative to the root URL of the website.</p></td>
 </tr>
 <tr class="odd">
 <td align="left"><p>**URLEncode**</p></td>